-After completing 4 years studying Chemical Engineering at the University of Nottingham I decided to apply to the ABF Grocery Engineering graduate scheme.
-There were 3 main reasons behind me applying to ABF: the variety of roles built into the scheme, the commitment to grads post-scheme and most importantly my love of food!
+After completing my degree in Chemical Engineering, I joined the ABF Grocery Engineering graduate scheme in 2015.
+The 3 main reasons behind me applying to ABF were: the variety of businesses and roles, the commitment to grads post-scheme and most importantly my love of food!

-I then moved to Allied Bakeries to start the programme, where I joined the engineering craft team getting my hands dirty and really experiencing what life as an engineer is all about.
+Prior to starting the engineering scheme, I was offered a role with in Silver Spoon which gave me a fantastic introduction into the world of manufacturing.
+When I started the Engineering Scheme I moved to Allied Bakeries, where I joined the engineering craft team getting my hands dirty and really experiencing what life as an engineer is all about.
 I worked in a team to perform maintenance tasks around site.
-I then moved into a Maintenance Planner role where I was responsible for prioritising and planning the weekly work load for the craft engineers.